khoirulmuzakka/Minion/docs/source/Convergence.rst

 This differs from other optimization libraries, where an algorithm stops either when the function no longer improves or when a predefined maximum number of iterations is reached.

-In Minion, we do use tolerance-based convergence criteria, but some algorithms, especially population-based ones, do not support this.
-The primary reason for this is that the population is not designed to converge completely; instead, it is maintained to ensure continued exploration of the search space.
+In Minion, tolerance-based convergence is configured through the algorithm options map or dictionary, using the ``"convergence_tol"`` key for algorithms that support it.
+We do not use a global constructor-level tolerance anymore.
-Additionally, we do not use iteration-based stopping criteria, as the number of function calls per iteration can vary, making it less intuitive to map to maxevals.
+Additionally, we do not use iteration-based stopping criteria, as the number of function calls per iteration can vary, making it less intuitive to map to ``maxevals``.

-Below is a list of algorithms that **ignore** the ``relTol`` parameter.
-Even if it is set, it will have no effect:

-- ARRDE
-- AGSK
-- j2020
-- Dual Annealing
-- RCMAES
-- BIPOP-aCMAES

-For these, the ``relTol`` (in Python) or ``tol`` (in C++) parameters specify the maximum allowed value for the standard deviation of the function values divided by the average of the function values before the algorithm stops.
+For supported population-based algorithms, ``"convergence_tol"`` typically controls a diversity-based stopping rule derived from the spread of population fitness values.
+For ``NelderMead`` and ``DA``, the stopping rule is algorithm-specific rather than population-diversity-based.

 Note that L-BFGS-B has its own stopping criteria, which is specified in the algorithm options (``g_epsilon``, ``g_epsilon_rel``, ``f_reltol``).